-In the event that prior to, or in the course of, an investigation, the University determines that the allegations fail to meet the definition of Sexual Harassment or did not occur while in United States and under the University's educational program or activity, the investigation and formal complaint will be dismissed.
-Such complaints may still be resolved through an informal resolution process as outlined above or according to procedures set forth in the Student Code of Conduct.
+In the event that prior to, or in the course of, an investigation, the university determines that the allegations fail to meet the definition of Sexual Harassment or did not occur while in the United States and under the university's educational program or activity, the investigation and formal complaint will be dismissed.
+Such complaints may still be resolved through an informal resolution process as outlined above or according to procedures set forth in the Code of Student Conduct.

-The University reserves the right to dismiss the complaint and stop the investigation if:
+The university reserves the right to dismiss the complaint and stop the investigation if:

-- The Complainant notifies the Title IX Coordinator in writing that they wish to withdraw their complaint; - The Respondent is no longer enrolled in or employed by the University; or - Specific circumstances prevent the school from gathering sufficient evidence to reach a determination about allegations (e.g. lack of participation in the investigative process by parties or witnesses).
+- The Complainant notifies the Title IX Coordinator in writing that they wish to withdraw their complaint. - The Respondent is no longer enrolled in or employed by the university. - Specific circumstances prevent the school from gathering sufficient evidence to reach a determination about allegations (e.g., lack of participation in the investigative process by parties or witnesses).

-If the University dismisses the complaint for any reason, either party may appeal the decision as outlined in this policy's appeals process.
+If the university dismisses the complaint for any reason, either party may appeal the decision as outlined in this policy's appeals process.